shariq1989/cookbook/content/recipe/Beef_ and_Chickpea_Stew.md

 #### Is this stew vegetarian?
 Is this stew Vegan?

+Yes, it is, with a few modifications.

+* Vegetarian: Use potatoes instead of beef, or double the chickpea amount.

-Yes.
-Use potatoes instead of beef, or double the chickpea amount.
-If vegan, replace the butter with your favorite vegan butter, use Vegetable Better Than Bouillion as a substitute, and leave out the yogurt for garnish.
+* Vegan: Use potatoes instead of beef, or double the chickpea amount.
+You should also replace the butter with your favorite vegan butter, use Vegetable Better Than Bouillion as a substitute, and leave out the yogurt for garnish.

 #### Can I freeze the beef and chickpea stew?